 1.)
-Are you saying Holiday Homes are a Better Choice than Hotels?
+Holiday Homes are a Better Choice than Hotels?

 An astounding no is my answer but whenever possible try a home holiday.
 The challenge is, these holiday homes are not everywhere.

-Did I leave any factor you feel it should have been in the list?
-Please let me know on the comment section.
+Did I leave any factor you feel it should have been on the list?
+Let us interact in the comment section.
 Thanks for the read!